Under UNIX-like systems, the

 kill command along with

-killall are used regularly to stop a process and tell it to close down.
+killall are used regularly to stop a process and tell it to close.
 Under these systems you can use

 SIGKILL (terminate immediately).

 These two signals tell the program to close down neatly and cease operation in the case of

 SIGKILL tell the kernel to immediately destroy the process without waiting for the program to tidy up after itself.

 killall, while the